bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 - [Complexity rules](../api/administrator.md#sign-up) have been applied to passwords.
 - [login](../api-administrator/#login) API is open to non-admin

-### Migrate _NotifyBC_ server
+### Upgrade _NotifyBC_ server

-The procedure to migrate from v1 to v2 depends on how v1 was installed.
+The procedure to upgrade from v1 to v2 depends on how v1 was installed.

 #### Source-code Installation